-I am an assistant professor of American Studies and Media Studies at the University of Virginia.
+I am a professor of American Studies and Media Studies at the University of Virginia.
 My first book, Just Around Midnight: Rock and Roll and the Racial Imagination, received Honorable Mention for the Woody Guthrie Award (Outstanding Book) from the International Association for the Study of Popular Music, won a CHOICE Outstanding Academic Book Award, and was named one of the three best non-fiction books of 2016 by Splice Magazine.
 In 2017 PopMatters picked it as one of the “10 Conversation-Shifting Books about Music” of the past ten years.
 (You can buy it here.)
-I’m currently working on a book about music and technology since the 1960s that chronicles the musical and cultural ascendence of four innovations: the synthesizer, the drum machine, the digital sampler, and Auto-Tune.
+I’m currently working on a book about music and technology since the 1960s that chronicles the cultural ascendance of four major musical instruments: the keyboard synthesizer, the drum machine, the digital sampler, and the vocal processor Auto-Tune.

 I’m also the pop critic for Slate magazine, where I write about music, sports, film, TV, books, and other areas of culture.
 In 2016 I hosted the Slate podcast series “Pop, Race, and the ‘60s”, and am an occasional guest on the Slate Culture Gabfest and Slate’s Hang Up and Listen sports podcast.
 My writing has also appeared online and in print in The Atlantic, The New Yorker, NPR, ESPN, Transition, L.A.
 Review of Books, Free Darko, and many other venues.